resema/cheatsheets/cpsa-f.md

 *Many problems in software development cannot be solved by good programming alone, but need communication between stakeholders.*

-Software Architects will have at least the following four different categories of stakeholder:
+### Software Architects will have at least the following four different categories of stakeholder <!-- omit in toc -->
 1. **stakeholders with a business-, product- or domain focus**, e.g.PO, RE, business analyst.
    - communicate on requirements and/or their feasibility
      - clarify requirements